rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 - The application cannot establish the connection because the credentials are wrong
 - The application is connected to a a node and it is paused (e.g. due to network partition)

+#### Can I add more consumer instances to increase throughput

+We cannot because the queue is declared as *exclusive*.

+**TODO** Check if we can have +1 consumers within a single app instance

 #### What other failures this consumer has to deal with